daducci/AMICO/README.md

-# AMICO - python porting
+# AMICO

+Implementation of the linear framework for Accelerated Microstructure Imaging via Convex Optimization (AMICO) described here:

+> **Accelerated Microstructure Imaging via Convex Optimization (AMICO) from diffusion MRI data**
+> *Alessandro Daducci, Erick Canales-Rodriguez, Hui Zhang, Tim Dyrby, Daniel Alexander, Jean-Philippe Thiran*
+> NeuroImage 105, pp. 32-44 (2015)

+## Code implementation

-This code implements the AMICO framework in the Python language.
+This is the current implementation of the AMICO framework and it is written in **python**.

-> This is a **work-in-progress** project!

 # Installation